influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 }
 ```

+Properties can be updated by _POSTing_ a JSON document containing the field `"set"``
+followed by the properties to be modified.

-The following command switches off the `insecure-skip-verify` property.
+For example, the following command switches off the `insecure-skip-verify` property.

 ```
 curl -kv -d '{ "set": { "insecure-skip-verify": false } }' http://localhost:9092/kapacitor/v1/config/influxdb/